OpenBioSim/ghostly/examples/README.md

 In particular, we are interested in the angle formed by atom indices 22, 24, and 27 in the left-hand ligand (ejm42).
 This angle is formed by three carbon atoms.
-In the right-hand ligand (ejm54), where the same angle is formed by indices 22, 24, and 26, the central carbon has converted to a nitrogen atom, changing the preferred angle from approximately 109.5 degrees to 120 degrees.
+In the right-hand ligand (ejm54), where the same angle is defined by indices 22, 24, and 26, the central carbon has converted to a nitrogen atom, changing the preferred angle from approximately 109.5 degrees to 120 degrees.